 The TourX can be had in three trims, ranging from right at $30,000 to almost $36,000: TourX, Preferred, and Essence.
 These levels are nearly identical to the Sportback’s, with the addition of 18-inch wheels at the base level and the combination of Preferred II and Essence into one top trim in the TourX.

 In its base form, the 2019 Regal is competitive against the field at 26 mpg combined.

-With front-wheel drive and a turbo-4, the 2019 Regal pulls off a 26 mpg combined rating from the EPA.
-That’s good enough to give the 2019 Regal at 5 out of 10 for fuel economy.
+When equipped with the turbo-4, the 2019 Regal is rated around 26 mpg combined.
+That's good enough for a 5 out of 10 on our fuel economy scale.
 (Read more about how we rate cars.)

 Most versions of the 2019 Regal will manage 22 mpg city, 32 highway, 26 combined, according to the EPA.
 Opting for all-wheel drive or the TourX wagon body style knocks those numbers down to 21/29/24 mpg.

 With its much larger V6, the GS only clocks in at 19/27/22 mpg.